jalescardoso/docker_node/readme.md

 ## Build

-Run `docker-compose build` to build the project.
+Run `docker-compose build` to build the image.

 ## Start

-Run `docker-composer up` to start project.
+Run `docker-composer up` to start image.